jintonic/jintonic.github.io/learning/_posts/2015-05-14-coding-on-linux-server-from-windows-pc.md

 panel automatically.
 Double click on a file in the left panel will download that file to the Windows PC and open the local copy with a text editor specified in *MobaXterm*'s settings window.
 Once you save your changes, the updated local copy will be automatically uploaded to the server.
+In case that a file type is not associated with the default editor (Surprisingly, *.cc* suffix is not associated with the default text editor shipped together with *MobaXterm*), one can right click the file and select "Open with default text editor" to open it.
+One cannot associate any file type to the default text editor shipped with *MobaXterm* in windows system because it is embedded in *MobaXterm*, and not a standalone executable.

 The default text editor shipped together with *MobaXterm* is good enough for most of the tasks you may face as a student.
 In case that you need some fancy